livianunes/LN_Tools/README.md

 ```python
 nuke.pluginAddPath('/path/to/LN_Tools')
 ```

-**Option B — just copy the group into nuke:**
-Copy the text from the tool code and paste into your nodegraph.

 Restart Nuke.
 The tools appear under **LN_Tools** in the Nodes toolbar.

 `init.py` adds the subfolders to Nuke's plugin path and `menu.py` walks `tools/` and builds the menu automatically — so any `.nk` you drop into `tools/` shows up on the next restart, no code change needed.

+**Option B — just copy the group into nuke:**
+Copy the text from the tool code and paste into your nodegraph and save in your toolsets.

 ---